karmadude/us-legislators/README.md

 npm install us-legislators
 ```

-To update the files, first update bower dependencies by running `bower install` and then `make`.
+Run the following commands to update the files:

+  $ bower install
+  $ bower update
+  $ make

 Contribute to the project by forking this repo and submitting pull requests.